ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/NeighbourSearch.md

   int cellsCols =
       static_cast<int>(std::ceil((rightWall - leftWall) / radiusOfInfluence));
   numberOfCells = cellsRows * cellsCols;
-  cells.resize(numberOfCells);
-  neighbourCells.resize(numberOfCells);
+  cells.reserve(numberOfCells);
+  neighbourCells.reserve(numberOfCells);

   assignNeighbourCells(cellsRows, cellsCols);
 }
 ```

 The first step of the algorithm is to turn the domain to a grid, by splitting it into cells.
 This logic is implemented in the `SphSolver::createGrid` function.
 It should be noted that all neighbour searching functions have been implemented as member functions of the `SphSolver` class, since the algorithm is a part of the SPH system.
 In this function, we calculate the number cell rows and columns that form the grid, by deviding the corresponding domain dimension (length and width accordingly) by the cell sidelength (radius of influence).
 Since the result of this division is not guaranteed to be an integer, we use `ceil` to get the next integer number, and `static_cast<int>` to change the `double` to and `int`, which is finally assigned as the cell rows/columns.
 The reason we use `ceil` to round up to the next integer, instead of just rounding down by simply casting the `double` to an `int`, is to be sure that the whole domain is considered.
 This way, even though parts of some cells may lie outside the domain, it is guaranteed that the algorithm will not miss any particles.
 Finally, we resize the two containers that will be used to store each cell's particles (`cells`) and neighbouring cells (`neighbourCells`).
 Each of these containers is a vector of vectors.
-The outer vector is used to identify cells.
+The outer vector is used to store cells.
 In the case of the `cells` container, each inner vector will hold the indices of the particles that lie within the cell, and in the case of the `neighbourCells`, the inner vector will hold the indices of the current cell's neighbouring cells.
 This way, the algorithm will be able to search for neighbour particles both in a cell, as well as in its neighbouring cells.

 ```
 void SphSolver::assignNeighbourCells(int cellsRows, int cellsCols) {
+  // Each cell could have at most 8 neighbours (and most of them do), so reserve the memory for (int i = 0; i < numberOfCells; i++) {
+    neighbourCells[i].reserve(MAX_NEIGHBOUR_CELLS);
+  }
   // Flags to check if the cell is on the edge or in the middle bool top = false;
   bool left = false;